leyiwu/leyiwu.github.io/content/about/index.md

-﻿# Hey, this is William!
+﻿# Hey, this is William👋!

 I'm a first year Computer Science Student at the University of Toronto.
 I'm interested in Artificial Intellegence, Cloud Computing, and software development.

-# Personal Life
+# Personal Life 📖

  I was born in Shandong, China.
 A half pinisula with beautiful oceans and mountains as well as many kind hearted people.

 This is the birthplace of Confucious and many of acient Chinese culture.
-Surrounded by this environment, I'm quite interested in [春秋](https://en.wikipedia.org/wiki/Spring_and_Autumn_Annals),  [孟子](https://plato.stanford.edu/entries/mencius/), and many other classics.
+Surrounded by this environment, I'm quite interested in [春秋](https://en.wikipedia.org/wiki/Spring_and_Autumn_Annals),  [孟子](https://plato.stanford.edu/entries/mencius/), [荀子](https://plato.stanford.edu/entries/xunzi/), and many other classics.

 Now I'm on my journey to purse an undergraduate degree in Computer Science at the University of Toronto!

-## Interests
+## Interests 👨‍💻

 ~~Computer science~~